nerdfiles/periodic-table-of-information/README.md

 orthonormal periodic projectivization of Abelian homomorphic groups binding amplification symmetries between cyberspaces.

-Ultimately PTI will be a specification for potentially server-less and domain-less cyberspaces.
+Ultimately PTI will be a specification for potentially server-less, domain-less, <a href="https://serialseb.com/speaker/versions-are-evil/">version-less</a> cyberspaces.
 Core concepts derived from <a href="https://www.google.com/patents/US7774388">Model of Everything</a>.

 ## Layers